UniFi Dream Router 7 Review 2026: Best Value Gateway or Just Good Enough?

 What Is the UniFi Dream Router 7?

 The Dream Router 7 is Ubiquiti's most recent compact all-in-one gateway, released in early 2025.
 It combines 10G routing, multi-gig switching, and WiFi 7 wireless in a desktop form factor.
-At $279, it delivers enterprise-grade connectivity that would have cost thousands just a few years ago.
+At $279, it consolidates gateway, switch, and access point into a single device.

 Key Specifications: